soundpaint/rp2040pio-docs/download-and-compile.rst

 Download & Compile
 ==================

-The RP2040 Emulator is published as open source under GPL v2 and available on Github under the following URL [Reuter21a]_: https://github.com/soundpaint/rp2040pio
+The RP2040 Emulator is published and licensed as open source under GPL v2 and available on Github under the following URL [Reuter21a]_: https://github.com/soundpaint/rp2040pio

 Since no stable version 1.0 has not yet been released, I do not yet